matthewmueller/rfcs/text/0001-datamodel-2.md

 > "If we were a little more radical with the syntax, could we create something much better?"

 - **Note:** There is a lot missing from this RFPC that is properly speced out in the previous RFC.
 If we like the direction of this syntax, I can start bringing concepts over or moving concepts to that spec.
-- **Tip:** you should disable syntax highlighting to avoid any color biases.
-Once we have a parser, we can highlight this code however way we want.

 ## Requirements